 Questions about the grant program should be addressed to the director of the Office of Undergraduate Research.

-Meet the director of the Office of Undergraduate Research:
+Meet the co-directors of the Office of Undergraduate Research:

 Professor Christopher S. Kim, Ph.D., is the Director, Office of Undergraduate Research and an Associate Professor in Schmid College of Science & Technology at Chapman University.
 He has received over $1M in external grant funding since arriving at Chapman, including the National Science Foundation's CAREER award for early-career faculty in the sciences and a Henry Dreyfus Teacher-Scholar Award based on "accomplishment in scholarly research with undergraduates, as well as a compelling commitment to teaching."
 Dr. Kim has mentored over 50 undergraduates and high school interns in his environmental geochemistry lab since arriving at Chapman in 2004.
 Visit his research group website.